abdullahsafi/USYD_WAM_CALCULATOR/README.md

 Firstly clone or download the repo you can do this using:
 - `$ git clone https://github.com/abdullahsafi/USYD_WAM_CALCULATOR.git`

 Next copy your academic transcript from sydney student and paste it into a text file.
-It could be a new text file or you can overwrite the file called `academic_transcript.txt`
+It could be a new text file or you can overwrite the file called `academic_transcript.txt`.
+Ensure you find all subjects that are failed (FA) and replace the 0 credit points with how much credit points the subject is worth if you would have passed.

 Run the program using:
 - `python3 wam.py academic_transcript.txt`